1. Courtesy Notices:

 - If you have lost a book you have the following choices:

-- Purchase a replacement copy of the book you lost for the library
+- Purchase for the library a replacement copy of the book you lost.

 - Pay the price of the book plus a $20 processing fee.

-- If later you find the book and return it to the Library, the replacement charges will be waived, but you will still be charged the accumulated overdue fines.
+- If later you find the book and return it to the Library, the replacement charges will be waived or refunded but you will still be charged the accumulated overdue fines.

 - All payments and transactions regarding lost books are to take place with Library staff at the Circulation Desk.